-- Register for the upcoming webinar: KPIs Every Financial Controller & FP&A Should Master, led by Paul Barnhurst, and presented in partnership with Beebole
+- Watch the recorded webinar: KPIs Every Financial Controller & FP&A Should Master, led by Paul Barnhurst, and presented in partnership with Beebole

 - Learn how a virtual accounting solution from Personiv decreased cash posting times for a major North American premiere provider in logistics with our case study: Outsourced Accounting Efficiency In The Logistics Industry

 - Start measuring relevant KPIs for maximum impact when you revisit your business critical core competencies with our Finance & Accounting Decision Matrix